Videos & Blog Posts To Help You Build Incredible Habits To Help Get Your Healthier, Happier, Fitter & Stronger

 If you are like many of my Online Transformation Academy clients and struggle to find the right way to lose weight because you were told you have a hormonal condition, this article is for you.

 Having trained women of all ages throughout my career, I met a good few ladies who were desperate to get rid of their unwanted pounds, tried many diets and training methods to no avail and started wondering if they should accept that their body will never become lean and fit again.

 There's good news and bad news if that's you.
 The bad news is that you may find the process harder and will need to have much more patience, resilience and commitment as well as willingness to learn a whole lot more about your own body, nutrition and how other lifestyle choices affect your hormones.

 The good news is that it's possible.
-I have seen women excel once they found the best way their body liked to workout and what it preferred to use as fuel.
+I have seen women excel and lose weight fast once they found the best way their body liked to workout and what it preferred to use as fuel.

 So, don't give up just yet and instead read this short guide to help you start your journey towards a fitter, leaner and stronger body, whatever your medical history.

 Step 1.
 Get Yourself Diagnosed

 The symptoms of many hormonal conditions are very similar, so if you suspect something is not right, don't stop talking to your GP until the appropriate tests are performed to reach a diagnosis.
 Sadly, thyroid conditions, PCOS, endometriosis and even Insulin Resistance can take a long time before they get diagnosed, and that's a problem.
 You can't expect to find the right solution without knowing what the problem is.